mickfuzz/phd4/_posts/thesis_chapters/2022-9-6-Results-Missions.md

 The observations above show the importance of recording the whole room.
 Some participants will roam to observe the work of others, to socialise, to gain attention of others for support or for feedback.
 When analysing data using 360 recorded video side-by-side with the screen captured data, the participant can be followed around the room and their activity can be noted even when away from their activity. -->

-## Identifying the implementation of GDP as a key unit of Analysis
+## Identifying the implementation of GDP as a key unit of analysis

 <!-- NOTE: How much of this needs to be relayed earlier in the Design chapter to explain design decision?
 A LOT - MOVE THIS? -->